gotson/komga-website/website/docs/guides/mangabox.md

 - Quick filter libraries by language, read status, and direction
 - Global search for series and volumes

+## Track read progress

+Mangabox can sync your reading progress with the server.
+When you read a book offline, read progress is synced back once the server is reachable again.

 ## Useful links